Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog

+## [1.1.8-develop]
+- Add banner motd to all switch configs with CSM and CANU versions.
+- Add documentation to install from RPM (for SLES).

 ## [1.1.7-develop]
 - Remove CMN ip helper on mellanox.